RmbRT/base64/README.md

 ## License

-This library is licensed under the GNU General Public License, version 3 or newer.
+This library is licensed under the GNU Affero General Public License, version 3 or newer.
 A copy can be found in the file `LICENSE`.

 ## Installation